-The Kong microservice API gateway employs a fundamentally different architecture, reduces communication latency and offers a broader range of services, making it quite different from API management.
+The Kong microservice API gateway employs a fundamentally different architecture, reduces communication latency and offers a broader range of services, making it quite different from legacy API management solutions.

-Since the invention of API management solutions, application development and deployment patterns have changed dramatically.
-Innovations such as RESTful APIs, microservices, containers, clouds and distributed systems are now commonplace in modern application development.
+Since the invention of legacy API management solutions, application development and deployment patterns have changed dramatically.
+Innovations such as RESTful APIs, microservices, containers, cloud computing and distributed systems are now commonplace in modern application development.
 Embracing these innovations requires that developers have a low-latency way to power internal as well as external communications.
 This need resulted in the evolution of the modern microservice API gateway and Kong.

 API gateways have emerged as an essential component in modern application development to enable high volume and low latency internal and external communications.
 What’s more, the gateway provides additional services such as authentication, rate limiting, caching and logging for both internal and external consumers.
 Enabling these services in the gateway means that developers don’t need to repeatedly code them in each microservice, ultimately making teams more productive.